 The visual changes here are subtle but effective.
 There's now a more sculpted bonnet with a wider power bulge and more precisely defined surfaces.
 It flows down into a larger grille with 'diamond' detailing, while the side fender vents now feature the iconic 'Leaper' emblem.
 The front bumper's been re-designed and there are new super-slim LED quad headlights with 'Double J' Daytime Running Light signatures.
 At the rear, re-designed slimline lights feature Jaguar's 'double chicane' graphic.
-And the bumped and tailgate now have a more sculpted look.
+And the bumper and tailgate now have a more sculpted look.

 It's a bit different inside too.
-There's a sportier-looking centre console that sweeps up to the instrument panel which features a new 'Pivi Pro' 11.4-inch curbed-glass HD touchscreen in an elegant magnesium alloy casing.
+There's a sportier-looking centre console that sweeps up to the instrument panel which features a new 'Pivi Pro' 11.4-inch curved-glass HD touchscreen in an elegant magnesium alloy casing.
 The Drive Selector for the auto gearbox has been re-styled too and the door casings now have more of a premium feel with a smart 360-degree grab handle.
 The seats have also been re-designed and feature wider cushions.

 Otherwise, things are as before.
 You may sit higher than any other Jaguar but it still feels more sports car than SUV and there's no seven-seat option.
 There's comfortable space for a couple of adults in the rear.
 And you get a decently-sized 650-litre boot, extendable to 1,740-litres via a 40:20:40-folding rear bench.